gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine swallowed.
 If she'd been able to see him, she would have mumbled, "Never mind," but there in the dark, home again after everything that had happened, everything that had been stewing in her finally bubbled over.
-"I did it for--- I did it because when the mountain shook the first time, I was standing right next to someone, and maybe if I'd done something then, I could have stopped him from falling, and…  I thought maybe doing this would, you know, balance
+"I did it for— I did it because when the mountain shook the first time, I was standing right next to someone, and maybe if I'd done something then, I could have stopped him from falling, and…  I thought maybe doing this would, you know, balance